jbermudes/scale-av-web/index.md

 We are currently working on SCALE 16x, which will be at the Pasadena Convention Center on Mar 8-11, 2018.
 This will be our third time at this venue.

-There are many volunteer opportunities for people of any skill level ([see wiki](https://github.com/socallinuxexpo/scale-av-web/wiki/Volunteer-opportunities)) before, during, and after the conference.
+There are many volunteer opportunities for people of any skill level before, during, and after the conference.

 Please keep an eye on the
  - [scale-av-web github wiki](https://github.com/socallinuxexpo/scale-av-web/wiki)